nella17/NYCU-Intro-NP-2022/Homework/1/README.md

 - `JOIN` a channel is always a success.
 If the channel does not exist, your server should automatically create the channel.

-- For successful `JOIN` and `PART` commands, the server must respond `:<nickname> <the command & params received from the server>` first, followed by the rest of the responses.
+- For successful `JOIN` and `PART` commands, the server must respond `:<nickname> <the command & params received from the client>` first, followed by the rest of the responses.

 - `PRIVMSG` can be only used to send messages into a channel in our implementation.
 You do not have to implement sending a message to a user privately.
 :::